kuniss/XtendFlow/README.md

 fu.integrationError -> [ log.fatal("integration error happened: {0}", exception.message) ]
 ```

-as this may become a hassle if for all instantiated function units the same closure has to be connected, there is an helper expression implemented where a bunch function units may be connected at once to one closure:
+as this may become a hassle if for all instantiated function units the same closure has to be connected, there is an helper expression implemented where a bunch of function units may be connected at once to one closure:
 ```
       onIntegrationErrorAt(#[reverse, collector]) [
           exception | log.fatal("integration error happened: {0}", exception.message)